Patiala: Bringing in a change — one pen, one child at a time

 The group then contacted district administration for help in tying up with schools and securing concession in tuition fee.
 “Currently we are working on a monthly budget of Rs 60,000-70,000.
 Each child has been “adopted” by private individuals or companies.
 We are spending Rs 750 a month per child which includes Rs 250 as school fee and Rs 500 as bus fee.
 The auto, which picks them up for evening class, is paid Rs 2,500 a month.
 We aren’t paying anything to our volunteers,” says Kothari.

-They have launched two mobile applications – ‘Har Hath Kalam’ and ‘Report a Child Beggar’ – where people can share a photo and location of any child beggar or ragpicker they come across.
+They have launched a mobile application – ‘Har Hath Kalam’ and ‘Report a Child Beggar’ – where people can share a photo and location of any child beggar or ragpicker they come across.
 “We get a notification whenever a child beggar is reported on our application.
 Our volunteers reach there and make inquiries,” he adds.

 Sukhchain Kaur Virk, principal of Vani Integrated School for Hearing Impaired, said that 36 children from Grace Basti were admitted in nursery to Class 4 this year (2018-19) at their school but they faced a lot of opposition from parents of other children and even their own teachers initially.